How many words are there in the Spanish language? And How Many Of Them Do I Have To Know?

 - with 75% of them descending from Latin

-So, with 93,000 words to choose from, where do you begin to know which ones are most important to learn?
-The best place to start is with the most common Spanish words and phrases.
+So, with 93,000 words to choose from, where do you begin to know how many Spanish words you need to know?
+And which are most important ones to learn?

-Greetings and basic questions.
+Greetings, basic questions and answers.
 Phrases you would use for a weekend in a Spanish city to order food and drink.
 Questions and vocabulary to get around are a great place to begin learning Spanish.
 But it’s important to understand exactly what you are saying and how it is different from your language so that you begin to understand the structure of Spanish sentences.
+So, understanding basic grammar rules and sentence structures will enhance your ability to form meaningful sentences and comprehend responses.

-Simply repeating phrase in its entirety without embedding its component parts will hinder your learning.
-So, for example if you break down ‘Quién es ese?’ which translates as ‘Who is that?’ you’ll realise that:
+Simply repeating phrase in its entirety without embedding its component parts will hinder your independent learning.
+So, for example if you break down ‘Quién es este?’ which translates as ‘Who is that?’ you’ll realise that:

 - ‘Quien’ means ‘Who’,